Chapter 9 Reasoning and Decision Making

 A classic paradox dating back to 1713, the St. Petersburg Paradox, describes a game in which a fair coin is flipped repeatedly until it lands on heads, at which point the game ends.
 The number of times the coin was flipped (including the final heads) is the variable k, and the player wins \(2^k\) dollars.
 How much would you be willing to pay to play this game?
 Most people are unwilling to pay more than ten dollars.
 However, you might notice that the expected value of this game is infinite, because hypothetically the coin could never land on heads, though it’s incredibly unlikely.
 Needless to say, a game with infinite expected value that most people would not pay ten dollars for presents a problem for Expected Value Theory.

-Expected Utility Theory: Due to these issues, most modern theorists believe that Expected Utility Theory (EUT) is a better normative account of decision making.
+Due to these issues, most modern theorists believe that Expected Utility Theory (EUT) is a better normative account of decision making.
 Under EUT, “utility” instead of “value” is multiplied by a probability.
 Utility is a more general term that refers to how subjectively good we believe an outcome to be, and “disutility” refers to how subjectively bad we believe an outcome to be.
-For example, if Knut hates to be caught in the rain, he might multiply the chance of rain, 20%, by how much disutility the rain gives him, perhaps -60 “utils” (negative because it’s disutility here).
-Utils are best thought of as a hypothetical measure of satisfaction with some outcome.
-Here, Knut’s expected utility from the rain is .2 x -60 utils = -12 utils.
-If Knut knew that packing his heavy umbrella gave him -20 utils, he would decide to forgo packing the umbrella because the expected disutility of carrying the heavy umbrella is more negative than the expected disutility of getting caught in the rain.
+If you hate being caught in the rain, you might multiply the chance of rain (20%) by how much disutility rain gives you (perhaps -60 utils).
+Your expected utility from rain would be .2 x -60 = -12 utils.
+If carrying a heavy umbrella gives you -20 utils, you’d decide to skip the umbrella.
 EUT also accounts for the fact that people typically experience diminishing marginal utility.
 This is the observation that the utility of a gain is proportional to how much of that good you already have.
 For example, if you have $100 dollars and somebody gives you $5,000, you will experience much more gain in utility than if you have $100,000 and somebody gives you that same $5,000.
 Diminishing marginal utility helps resolve the issue with EVT demonstrated by the St. Petersburg Paradox because the extremely high potential values cease to be meaningful (if you have $100 billion, the next dollar you earn is meaningless).

 Constructed Preferences